patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/does-patchstack-work-with-other-captcha-plugins.md

 Note that Patchstack's reCaptcha only works with WordPress's built-in forms and not for other plugins (e.g e-commerce registration forms).

-If you turn this feature on and have a different plugin installed that has the same kind of functionality, you may get locked out of your WordPress application.
+If you turn this feature on and have a different plugin installed that has the same kind of functionality, you may get locked out of your WordPress site.
 In this scenario, you have to delete either plugin.